EC528-Fall-2023/Open-Education-Testing/README.md

 3. **Revise OPE Tests with Exception Handling and Standardize Tests**
    - Enhance existing tests with robust exception handling to provide developers with clear indications of build issues or failures.
    - Merge tests into one single notebook, standardizing under a common framework to properly report errors
-4. **Add functionality for ope commands listed by appavoo in tools branch**
+4. **Add functionality for ope commands and revise GitHub Actions**
-   - Meet with Professor Appavoo (or send an email, but ideally meet) to ask for clarification where needed on the commands and verify our understanding is correct for each.
+   - Verify and test each GitHub action found in .github/workflows to ensure proper build compatability tests
+   - Create functionality for missing OPE commands in tools branch, including but not limited to: `ope new part`, `ope new section`, `repo_add`
 5. **Write code to translate LaTeX projects into OPE Jupyter NB framework**
    - At least start the framework for this.
 A professor who already wrote their textbook in LaTeX wants an easy migration to this platform to reap all the benefits of the OPE features and            hosting it online, but the barrier to entry is all the work of rewriting.
    - Write this code with pandoc and bash, maybe python too to parse sections of LaTeX and use *ope tools* developed in sprint 4 to make this process easier.